NSO-developer/xran-demo/nso-setup.md

 And store in directory, e.g., ~/yang/V1_1_0

+If you are downloading the "common models" from the xRAN private repository, then **DO NOT** include the ietf-yang-library.yang in the above directory.

 As per the warning in the xran-usermgmt.yang model, we need to address the of the constraint that one user account needs to be always enabled on the RU, as this will not be the case when we initially start the simulated RU.

 ``` yang